A postfix expression followed by a dot . or an arrow ->,

 the first expression is a discarded-value expression ([expr.context]);

-if the id-expression names a non-static data member,
+if the expression after the dot designates a non-static data member,

 the first expression shall be a glvalue.